alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 it makes no sense to do some centralized project with one agency doing all the work.
-If we pay a million people to plant one tree per minute, or a thousand per day, the job would be done in about three years.
+If we pay a million people to plant one tree per minute, or a thousand per day, the job would be done in about three years
+(a thousand days).

 What about the possibility of planting so many trees?
 [Project Drawdown](https://drawdown.org/solutions/table-of-solutions)